-Warren Bennis, a leading expert on leadership, has stated numerous times that leadership is about relationships - and if he had to give something up when it comes to leadership, he would retain relationships!
+Warren Bennis, a leading expert on management development and training, has stated numerous times that leadership is about relationships - and if he had to give something up when it comes to leadership development, he would retain relationships!

 My leadership development training background is centered on using best-in-class programs to train, develop and coach managers.
 See program details below.

 We offer a number of programs marketed by Advantage Performance Group.
 These programs all use gamification as the training format: